Skip to main content

 Concentrating and Refining

-All ore minerals are mixed with less desirable components called gangue.
+All ore minerals occur mixed with less desirable components called gangue.
 The process of physically separating gangue minerals from ore-bearing minerals is called concentrating.
-Separating the desired element from a host mineral by chemical means (including heating in the presence of other minerals) is called smelting.
+Separating the desired element from a host mineral by chemical means, including heating, is called smelting.
 Finally, taking a metal such as copper and removing other trace metals such as gold or silver is done through the process of refining.
-Typically, this is done one of three ways:
+Typically, refining is done one of three ways:

 1. Materials can either be mechanically separated and processed based on the unique physical properties of the ore mineral, like recovering placer gold based on its high density.

-2. Materials can be heated to chemically separate desired components, like refining crude oil into gasoline.
+2. Materials can be heated to chemically separate desired components, such as refining crude oil into gasoline.

 3. Materials can be smelted, in which controlled chemical reactions unbind metals from the minerals they are contained in, such as when copper is taken out of chalcopyrite (CuFeS2).

-Mining, concentrating, smelting and refining processes require enormous amounts of energy.
-Continual advances in metallurgy and mining practices aim to develop ever more energy-efficient and environmentally benign processes and practices.
+Mining, concentrating, smelting and refining processes require enormous energy.
+Continual advances in metallurgy and mining practices strive to develop ever more energy-efficient and environmentally benign processes and practices.

 Man pushing material into an area with flames, like an open oven.